readmana2/GitHubAPIVisualisation/README.md

 You can scroll to narrow down the dates or to expand them.
 You can also use it to see the commits between two specific points in time
 It's based on the commits made each day but it is also possible to alter the python code to make it based on commits in an hour

+I used data taken from trending repositories on Github but I hid the  user names and repository names and replaced them with numbers for the images shown.

 ![](ScreenshotsOfGraphs/CommitGraph1Edited.png)